Vibrrra/TUI_Thesis_Typst/template/template.typ

 // #import "template/thesis.typ" : thesis
-#import "utils/global.typ" : thesis
+#import "utils/global.typ" : thesis, LaTeX
+#import "abbreviations.typ" : abbreviations-list

 #let title = [
-  This is a very long title and complicated title for an absolutely incredible thesis - not many people can deal with this $ alpha < Theta^2$
+  This is a very long title and complicated title for an absolutely incredible introduction to Typst - The LaTeX Killer
   // This is a very long title for an absolutely incredible thesis - not many people can deal with this ]